Industrial Design Registration

 Often this information may be found in a corresponding design application, registration, or patent for the same design filed abroad, in which case we may simply be provided with a copy of the foreign design application, registration or patent.

 Further information about our industrial design services is found below.
-If you have any questions about our services or you are in need of industrial design or design patent services not specifically described here, please do not hesitate to contact us for a complimentary and confidential telephone appointment with a lawyer familiar with industrial design law.
+If you have any questions about our services or you are in need of industrial design or design patent services not specifically described here, please do not hesitate to contact us for a complimentary and confidential telephone appointment with a member of our team.

 Industrial Design Search and Clearance Opinion